NxPKG/khulnasoft-docs/content/images/faq.md

 {{<details header="Plan availability">}}

-**Cloudflare Images** - Available to any plan.
+**Khulnasoft Images** - Available to any plan.

 **Image Resizing** - Available with Pro, Business, and Enterprise plans.

 {{</details>}}

-### How much does Cloudflare Images cost?
+### How much does Khulnasoft Images cost?

-Refer to [Cloudflare Images](https://www.cloudflare.com/products/cloudflare-images/) for up-to-date information on pricing.
+Refer to [Khulnasoft Images](https://www.Khulnasoft.com/products/cloudflare-images/) for up-to-date information on pricing.

 ### Do I get charged for creating and storing variants?